 Not normal: Feeling super fatigue that doesn’t match with the amount of sleep you’re getting.
 Getting sick very often.
 Feeling run down all day, or needing to sleep 10+ hours a day to feel normal.

 What to do: Obviously the amount of sleep you’re getting is going to impact this, so first thing’s first and pay attention to this.
 If baby is a terrible sleeper (or if you’re in the newborn stage), try to take naps, go to sleep early and take shifts at night and in the morning if you can.
-Personally one of the best moves we made during the early weeks was to start a bottle of pumped milk at night that dad gave, letting me get to sleep early and get a couple more hours of rest.
+Working on routines and sleep schedules can gently nudge your little one into a nice sleep routine (hiring a sleep consultant can also help!).

 You gained weight in pregnancy, and are now expecting to lose it during the postpartum period.
 I mean, Giselle “bounces back” in a heartbeat so that’s what we’re all supposed to do right?
 Wrong.
 Give yourself some time mama.
 But there are some indications to look out for that my infer a bigger problem to address when it comes to your weight.
 Read on.